-If you’ve ever created a custom home theater, then you know how important it is to have the right resources and tools at hand.
+If you’ve ever created a custom home theater, then you know how important it is to have the right resources and tools at hand when designing a home theater room.
 We’ve seen many designers despair when it comes to navigating some of the trickier aspects; like tech programming, sound design, or sourcing home theater seating that will be comfortable for longer stretches of time.

 Building a home theater involves enough complexities to give even the most experienced design professionals a headache.
 Unfortunately, the questions you’re bound to have are not always the ones that Google will be equipped to answer.
 Not that it’s impossible to find solutions, just that creating an exceptional space isn’t as simple as ordering a big screen and hooking it up.

-In this guide, we share some of the secrets of the trade and hope to provide you with an arsenal of home
+In this guide, we share some of the secrets of the trade and hope to provide you with an arsenal of the best home theater design resources that you can draw from when it comes to creating your own space.
+From seeking inspiration to where to find the best professionals, we’ve got you covered.

 1. Resources to inspire your next custom home